Starlink/cmake/Help/prop_dir/COMPILE_DEFINITIONS.rst

 directory's parent.

 CMake will automatically drop some definitions that are not supported by the native build tool.
-The VS6 IDE does not support definition values with spaces (but NMake does).

 .. include:: /include/COMPILE_DEFINITIONS_DISCLAIMER.txt